Governance During and After Crisis: Why is Governance Key and How to Use Crisis Well

 Understanding crisis, its root causes, its emergence, and its dynamics

-Discussion of patterns and idiosyncrasies (external roots, internal roots, loss of fit between a bank’s vision and its competitive position).
+Discussion of patterns (external roots, internal roots, loss of fit between a bank’s vision and strategy, and its competitive position)

-A detailed look at an acute (idiosyncratic) banking crisis at one institution.
+A detailed look at an idiosyncratic banking crisis at one institution

 |09:30-11:00||ESG in Banking